30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 Chicken salad is ready when the meat is evenly coated in dressing and the celery still has audible crunch.
 If the celery is silent in your mouth, you’ve stored it too long; make a smaller batch next time.

-Chicken Salad, what it brings: A classic chicken salad packed in lettuce cups or on bread brings about 25 grams of protein, and the celery and grapes add the crunch that keeps it from being one-note.
+Why pack this for lunch: A classic chicken salad packed in lettuce cups or on bread brings about 25 grams of protein, and the celery and grapes add the crunch that keeps it from being one-note.

 7) Salmon Quinoa Bowl